Certification, boosters and travel

 If after reading the information you still need further assistance, please contact us.

-Thank you again for your participation which continues to enable progress to be made in the development of effective vaccines against COVID-19.
+Thank you again for your participation which helps progress to be made in the development of effective COVID-19 vaccines.

 The Government’s expert committee, the Joint Committee on Vaccines and Immunisations (JCVI), has advised all adults over 18 receive a booster dose of a COVID-19 vaccine, at least 3 months after their initial course of vaccination, to increase levels of protection.

-The Government’s expert committee, the Joint Committee on Vaccines and Immunisations (JCVI), together with chief investigators of the clinical trials, have considered the options in order to provide a clinical view on the risks, benefits, and the best approach to protect COVID-19 vaccine clinical trial participants.
+The JCVI, together with chief investigators of the clinical trials, have considered the options in order to provide a clinical view on the risks, benefits, and the best approach to protect COVID-19 vaccine clinical trial participants.

-In general, trial teams have written to participants who have received a vaccine that is not yet authorised by the MHRA, to offer them the option of receiving an additional vaccination course to facilitate travel.
+In general, trial teams have written to participants who have received a vaccine that is not yet authorised by the Medicines and Healthcare products Regulatory Agency (MHRA), to offer them the option of receiving an additional vaccination course to facilitate travel.
 Please speak to your trial team for further information.

 Scottish vaccine study participants can view full details on the Scottish NHS Inform website.
 Welsh vaccine study participants can view a written statement on the Welsh Government website.
 In Northern Ireland, letters have been issued to trial participants advising them to contact their trial team to discuss options.